-I’ve been selling courses online for over 5 years, and now I’m absolutely delighted that I’ve found Teachable – this is the best way to sell courses.
+I’ve been selling courses online for years, so I was delighted to have found Teachable – this is the best way to sell courses.

 How do I know this?
 I’ve done it the wrong way.
 In fact, I do everything wrong the first time.
 I call this “learning”.
 I lose money or I lose time.
 Usually both.